jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->Today marks the lowest 7 day average positivity fraction in the last three weeks, at 7.8 percent.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Feb 12 2021.
+>
+>This was 1 days ago.
+The average was 7.8 percent positive.
+>
+>The current average positive test rate is 7.8 percent, a change of 0.0 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.
 ![](Cases.png)

->The current total number of cases is equivalent to 1 person out of every 13 people in the state of Ohio having tested positive for COVID-19.
+>The current total number of cases is equivalent to 1 person out of every 12 people in the state of Ohio having tested positive for COVID-19.

 The cumulative number of hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would be horizontal.
 ![](Hospitalizations.png)
 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 1 person out of every 10 in the state of Ohio having begun their vaccination sequence.
+>The current total number of first round vaccinations is equivalent to 2 people out of every 19 in the state of Ohio having begun their vaccination sequence.
->This is 10.26 percent of the population of Ohio.
+>This is 10.61 percent of the population of Ohio.

->The current total number of second round vaccinations is equivalent to 1 person out of every 29 in the state of Ohio having completed their vaccination sequence.
+>The current total number of second round vaccinations is equivalent to 1 person out of every 26 in the state of Ohio having completed their vaccination sequence.
->This is 3.49 percent of the population of Ohio.
+>This is 3.82 percent of the population of Ohio.

->Currently fully protected by the vaccine are: 189846 people, who received their second round vaccination on or before Jan 29 2021.
+>Currently fully protected by the vaccine are: 194531 people, who received their second round vaccination on or before Jan 30 2021.
->This represents 1.91 percent of the population of Ohio.
+>This represents 1.96 percent of the population of Ohio.